State Historic Site

 FRANK MOTT DOWNER was born in Colorado and died in California, but in between, he spent some time in Sheridan.
 From 1910 through 1915, he worked as a "practicing lawyer" with offices in the Kutcher Building.
 He later moved to Thermopolis.

 In May 1917, Frank enlisted in the Army.
-He spent considerable time at Camp Kearney, California (a training camp), before being attached to the 157th Infantry and shipped overseas.
-He spent much of his time in San Cergues, near the Swiss border.
+He spent considerable time at Camp Kearny, California (a training camp sometimes misspelled Kearney), before being attached to the 157th Infantry and shipped overseas.
+He spent much of his time in Saint-Cergues, near the Swiss border.

 While serving in France, Sergeant Downer met Arlette Marguerite Laignel, the daughter of a Parisian lawyer.
-They corresponded for nearly a decade before, in 1926, marrying and moving to San Diego.
+They corresponded for nearly a decade before marrying in 1926 and moving to San Diego.

 The following, published in The Sheridan Post in October 1918, is a brief note Frank sent to an unidentified friend.